MichaelChirico/potools/tests/testthat/_snaps/translate-package.md

       How would you translate this message into Welsh?

       ** Oops!
 Invalid translation -- received the same set of templates + bordering newlines, but in incorrect order ([%.02f, %d, %s] vs [%1$.02f, %2$s, %3$d]).
 Recall that you can use %$N to do redirect, e.g. to swap the order of '%d %s' to be translated more naturally, your translation can use '%1$s %2$d'.
-Retrying... **
+Retrying. **

       File: foo.R
       Call: gettextf( fmt = "Avg cat() failures: %.02f; N failures: %d; failure: %s", mean(x), length(x), "don't translate me" )